nodeshift/tutorial/README.md

    cd express-app
    ```

-2. Intialize your project with `npm` and install the Express.js module:
+2. Initialize your project with `npm` and install the Express.js module:

    ```sh
    npm init --yes